+As of June, 2015, CWD is known to infect freeranging deer and elk in portions of Colorado, Illinois, Iowa, Kansas, Maryland, Michigan, Minnesota, Missouri, Nebraska, New Mexico, New York, North Dakota, Pennsylvania, South Dakota, Texas, Utah, Wisconsin, Virginia, West Virginia, Wyoming, and Alberta and Saskatchewan, Canada.
+In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Iowa, Kansas, Michigan, Minnesota, Missouri, Montana, Nebraska, New York, Ohio, Oklahoma, Pennsylvania, South Dakota, Wisconsin, and Alberta and Saskatchewan, Canada.

+Where in West Virginia?

-As of January 2008, CWD is known to infect freeranging deer and elk in portions of Colorado, Illinois, Kansas, Nebraska, New Mexico, New York, South Dakota, Utah, Wisconsin, West Virginia, Wyoming, and Alberta and Saskatchewan, Canada, In addition, CWD has been found in captive/farmed elk and white-tailed deer in Colorado, Kansas, Minnesota, Montana, Nebraska, New York, Oklahoma, South Dakota, Wisconsin, and Alberta and Saskatchewan, Canada.
-CWD has been found in twenty white-tailed deer in West Virginia.
-The first deer was a road-kill in Hampshire County.
-An additional nineteen deer have been confirmed CWD positive from the same area in Hampshire County.
-One of these deer was hunter harvested in 2006 and six more hunter harvested deer in 2007.
-The remainder were collected by West Virginia Division of Natural Resources (WVDNR) personnel in cooperation with local landowners to monitor the disease.
-Since 2002, the WVDNR, Wildlife Resources Section, in cooperation with the SE Cooperative Wildlife Disease Study at the University of Georgia and the Minnesota Veterinary Diagnostic Laboratory has sampled 6,903 deer from West Virginia for CWD and, as of January 2008, the twenty Hampshire County deer are the only animals found thus far to have the abnormal protein associated with CWD.
+CWD has been found in 179 white-tailed deer in Hampshire County and four deer in Hardy County.
+Three of the positive deer were road-killed, the first CWD positive deer in WV detected in 2005 and others in 2008 and 2011.
+One hundred eleven (111) positive deer were hunter-harvested, one in 2006, six in 2007, six in 2008, 15 in 2009, 10 in 2010, 9 in 2011, 16 in 2012, 29 in 2013 and 19 in 2014.
+The remaining 69 positives were collected by West Virginia Division of Natural Resources (WVDNR) personnel in cooperation with local Hampshire County landowners to monitor the disease.
+Since 2002, the WVDNR, Wildlife Resources Section, in cooperation with the SE Cooperative Wildlife Disease Study at the University of Georgia and the Minnesota Veterinary Diagnostic Laboratory has tested 15,504 deer from West Virginia for CWD and as of June, 2015, the 183 deer are the only animals found thus far to have the abnormal prion associated with CWD.
+The Virginia Department of Game and Inland Fisheries has detected 9 positive deer in Frederick County and one deer in Shenandoah County, east of the Hampshire County and Maryland Department of Natural Resources has detected six positive deer in Allegany County north of the Hampshire County.

-Hampshire